Dayton Center for Neurological Disorders logo

 ALS

 Amyotrophic lateral sclerosis (ALS) affects essential functions like walking, speech, and eating, with devastating effects.
-The experienced team at Dayton Center for Neurological Disorders (DCND) offers expert ALS diagnosis at offices in Centerville, Springfield, Eaton, Wilmington, Hillsboro, and Beavercreek, Ohio.
+The experienced team at Dayton Center for Neurological Disorders (DCND) offers expert ALS diagnosis at offices in Dayton, Centerville, Springfield, Eaton, Wilmington, Hillsboro, and Beavercreek, Ohio.
 Ask your health care provider for a referral, then Dayton Center for Neurological Disorders front office staff will call you to schedule an ALS evaluation.

 ALS Q & A